quentin-dev/clinntp/README.md

 ## What it is

 *clinntp* is a cli nntp news reader written using node.js.
-It can be configured using its options but does not currently support saving the current configuration.
+It can be configured using its options and supports saving the current configuration.

 ## Requirements
 * node